AUDIE CORNISH, HOST:

 SHAPIRO: Ceilidhs are dances, for people who might not know.

-GERARD LAWKRI: Yeah, ceilidhs like a sort of traditional Scottish get-together.
+LOUGHREY: Yeah, ceilidhs like a sort of traditional Scottish get-together.

-MIKEY LEE DALE: Well, I mean, by that, the masters who conquered the world and who therefore run that world.
+MIKIE LEE DALE: Well, I mean, by that, the masters who conquered the world and who therefore run that world.

 SHAPIRO: So kind of arrogance?